loot/libloot/docs/api/sorting.rst

 ===================================

-Note that edges for explicit interdependencies are the only edges allowed to create cycles: this is because the first step of this stage is to check the plugin graph for cycles, and throw an error if any are encountered, so that metadata (or indeed plugin data) that cause them can be corrected.
+Note that edges for explicit interdependencies are the only edges allowed to create cycles.
+However, the graph is again checked for cycles to guard against potential logic bugs, and if a cycle is encountered an error is thrown.

 Once the graph is confirmed to be cycle-free, a topological sort is performed on the graph, outputting a list of plugins in their newly-sorted load order.